amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 **Result**: Your application handles rate limit breaches gracefully, minimizing downtime and errors.

-## Best practice for optimizing API usage
+## Best practices for optimizing API usage

- To ensure efficient Meraki API usage, follow these best practices to reduce unnecessary API calls and prevent rate limit breach:
+Follow these best practices during provisioning and monitoring to ensure that your network performs efficiently.
+The overall API calls are reduced.
+Rate limits are not breached.

+### Best Practices for Provisioning
 - **Use action batches** to group multiple POST, PUT, DELETE calls into a single request.
 This reduces overhead and speeds up execution.
 - **Avoid repolling for configuration changes**
     - The most common cause of `429` responses is unnecessarily frequent polling of information after day one of a network deployment, such as for the list of [networks](https://developer.cisco.com/meraki/api-v1/get-organization-networks/) or [policy objects](https://developer.cisco.com/meraki/api-v1/get-organization-policy-objects/) in an organization.
 These values rarely change after initial deployment.
 A better strategy is to use [getOrganizationConfigurationChanges](https://developer.cisco.com/meraki/api-v1/get-organization-configuration-changes/) to retrieve a snapshot of all configuration changes.
 - **Use configuration templates**
     - Consolidate multiple network-specific requests into a single template update.
     - Allow the Meraki backend to propagate changes to all bound networks automatically, reducing the volume of API calls.
+### Best Practices for Monitoring
 - **Replace an inefficient API operation with an efficient one**
    - Develop your application using the most efficient API calls available for your use case.
 This is particularly relevant if your application includes monitoring features.